Rainbow Stacking Set

 - Playing rolling games also encourages baby towards crawling and creeping as she tries to get it, building gross motor skills.

 - Toddlers can attempt to stack the bowls.
-Using trail-and-error, they will learn how to put the biggest bowl first before stacking smaller bowls.
+Using trial-and-error, they will learn how to put the biggest bowl first before stacking smaller bowls.

 - You can encourage development of size and space concepts, as well skills in lining up objects, by asking questions such as “Which bowl is the biggest?